darena-solutions/bluebuttonpro-public/docs/source/_hidden/getting-started.rst

 reason can be viewed in the developer portal by clicking on the yellow button with the warning icon.
 Further modification of the application will be necessary before it can move to production.

-If the application was approved, then this application can now be used in the :doc:`production environment
-<environments>`.
-If the application is a private application, then the email will include the secret
-that was generated.
+If the application was approved, then this application can now be used in the production environment.
+If the application is a private application, then the email will include the secret that was generated.
 It is important to note that this secret will be different from your sandbox secret for that client.
 The secret should be stored in a secure location and it is recommended to delete the email permanently after this is done.